Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Multi-component stationary states:

-where the numbers are rounded up to four decimal places as it may cause a large rounding error in the density expressions.
-Note that, in Eq.\ref{eq:rev25} the coefficients of the total number density might look very large, but for $|\zeta|\geq 13.412$ where the expression is valid, the contribution from the exponential part is so small that the combined contribution asymptotically goes to zero at large distances and matches quite accurately with the numerical profile (see the inset of Fig.\ref{fig:VM PM}\subref{subfig-2: var-vs-num-density})
+where the numbers are rounded up to four decimal places.
+The analytical expressions of the sub-component densities obtained from the VM is in excellent agreement with the numerical profiles (see Fig.\ref{fig:VM PM}\subref{subfig-1: sub-component-var}).
+Note that, in Eq.\ref{eq:rev25} the coefficients of the total number density might look very large, but for $|\zeta|\geq 13.43$ where the expression is valid, the contribution from the exponential part is so small that the combined contribution asymptotically goes to zero at large distances and matches quite accurately with the numerical profile (see the inset of Fig.\ref{fig:VM PM}\subref{subfig-2: var-vs-num-density})

 We have made a case study of the PM state which is a multi-component stationary state that becomes the ground state for a range of linear and quadratic Zeeman strengths.
-For the purpose of comparison with numerical simulation, we have chosen 1-D harmonic trapping and particular values of $'p$, $q'$, and the number of condensate particles $N$.
+For the purpose of comparison with numerical simulation, we have chosen 1-D harmonic trapping and particular values of $p'$, $q'$, and the number of condensate particles $N$.

 Note that the VM is an approximation scheme that works really well in estimating the sub-component number densities (also the mean fields) which produces a very good estimation of the vector order parameter of the spin-1 system.
 Like other approximate methods, it has some limitations as well.
 For example, at a large distance from the center of the trap (very large $\zeta$), where the total density $u_{tot}^{VM}$ and $u_{\pm 1}^{VM}$ are very close to zero and can be considered negligible, we find that the total density is slightly lesser than the combined contribution of the $\pm 1$ sub-components hence, making $u^{VM}_0$ slightly negative which is not physical.
 For this reason, we have taken the contribution up to a large $\zeta$ after which we assume that $u_0$ goes to zero.
 Thus the kinetic energy contribution is included and considered up to a large distance without discontinuity.